Rhuck1/Covidnomics/README.md

 <br/><br/>

 The next four graphs illustrate a possible relationship between the change in time outside the home and the rate of new Covid cases.
-These must be interpreted with the caveat that in order to avoid washing out or flatlining the display of the change in time outside the home when plotted with new Covid case rate, the new Covid case rate was normalized.
-Normalized by a factor of 1/500, given that the real rate is cases/100,000 people, equates to cases/50,000,000.
+These must be interpreted with the caveat that in order to avoid washing out or flatlining the display of the change in time outside the home when plotted with new Covid case rate, I modified the scale of New Covid Case Rates to show a possible inverse correlation.

 ![alt text](images/change_toh_vs_nccr.png)